 SUNY Cobleskill’s biotechnology program has uncorked a one-of-a-kind project, thanks to a 133-year-old bottle of beer and innovative, applied research.
 Under the guidance of Drs.
-Lynda McMaster-Schuyler and Peiyu Zeng, three students have opened a bottle of beer recovered from the shipwrecked SS Oregon, with the goal of extracting strains of yeast.
+Lynda McMaster-Schuyler and Peiyu Zheng, three students have opened a bottle of beer recovered from the shipwrecked SS Oregon, with the goal of extracting strains of yeast.
 SUNY Cobleskill is teaming with Serious Brewing, in Howes Cave, on the endeavor.

 College President Marion A. Terenzio was on-hand for the uncorking, and joined Felter in a taste test.
 Felter received the beer from a customer, who owns three bottles of beer as well as artifacts recovered from the Oregon.